 What does Gravity Forms Google Sheets do?

 This plugin integrates Google Sheets directly with Gravity Forms to automatically pass entry values to Google Sheets.
-This is done without requiring any additional software or monthly fees, and with an emphasis on security and high performance.
+This is done without requiring any additional software or monthly fees, and with an emphasis on security and performance.

 Additionally, your Google Sheet can be automatically synced with your Gravity Forms entries, keeping your data accurate at all times.